thjelm/cyberpunkred-armor-ablates-easier/README.md

 The house rule is disabled by default, so the gamemaster will be required to turn it on in the module settings.
 Once enabled, anytime 0 damage is dealt to a player/mook and the defender's armor SP rating is below the configured threshold (default 13), armor is automatically ablated.
 It outputs a chat message.

 ![Armor Ablates Easier chat message](images/chat_message.png)

+## Acknowledgements
+Thanks to TheInvaderZim for the house rule.

+Thanks to diwako, the author of [Diwako's Cyberpunk Red - Core Additions](https://github.com/diwako/foundry-cyberpunk-red-core-additions) mod.
+Studying your source code helped me a lot to understand how to create a foundry cyberpunk red mod.

+Thanks to my awesome GM Katie, to our Highly Professional team of edgerunners, and to Howie Wacker (sorry about the dice).